zhaoyul/aposd-vs-clean-code/README.md

 that the best way to achieve one thing is to focus your attention on something else.
-And the bundling approach will make progress faster because the early thinking about design will reduce the amount of bad code you end up having to throw away under TDD.<p>
+And the bundling approach will make progress faster because the early thinking about design will reduce the amount of bad code you end up having to throw away under TDD.
+Overall, I'd argue that the best-case outcomes for the two approaches will be about the same, but average and (especially) worst-case outcomes will be far worse for TDD.

+**JOHN:**

+I don't think we're going to resolve our disagreements on TDD.
+To do that, we'd need empirical data about the frequency of good and bad outcomes from TDD.
+Unfortunately I'm not aware of any such data.
+Thus, readers will have to decide for themselves whether the potential benefits of TDD outweigh the risks.

+For anyone who chooses to use TDD, I urge you to do so with extreme caution.
+Your primary goal must not be just working code, but rather a clean design that will allow you to develop quickly in the future.
+TDD will not lead you naturally to the best design, so you will need to do significant and continuous refactoring to avoid spaghetti code.
+Ask yourself repeatedly "suppose that I knew everything I know now when I first started on this project; would I have chosen the current structure for the code?"
+When the answer is no (which will happen frequently) stop and refactor.
+Recognize that TDD will cause you to write more bad code than you may be used to, so you must be prepared to throw out and rewrite more than you are used to.
+Take time to plan ahead and think about the overall design, rather than just making the next test work.
+If you do all of these things diligently, I think it is possible to mitigate the risks of TDD and produce well-designed code.

+### TDD Summary

+**JOHN:**

+Here is my attempt to summarize our thoughts on Test-Driven Development:

+* We agree that unit tests are an essential element in software development.
+They allow developers to make significant changes to a system without fear of breaking something.

+* We agree that it is possible use TDD to produce systems with good designs.

+* I believe that TDD discourages good design and can easily lead to very bad code.
+You do not believe that TDD discourages good design, don't see much of a risk of bad code, and believe that bad code rarely if ever happens in practice when using TDD.

+* I believe that there are better approaches than TDD for producing good unit test suites, such as the "bundling" approach discussed above.
+You agree that bundling can produce outcomes just as good as TDD.

->Overall, I'd argue that the best-case outcomes for the two approaches will be about the same, but average and (especially) worst-case outcomes will be far worse for TDD.
+* I believe that TDD and bundling have similar best-case outcomes, but that the average and worst-case outcomes will be much worse for TDD.
+You disagree and believe that, if anything, TDD will generally produce better outcomes than bundling.